ertaiNL/GNOME-NextBusNL/README.md

 ## gnome-shell-extension
 To use it already do:

-- Compile the gschema in gnome-shell-extension/src/schemas
+- Make the extension-package
-  - Go to the directory
+  - Go to the directory gnome-shell-extension
-  - run <code>glib-compile-schemas .</code>
+  - run <code>make</code>
-- Copy gnome-shell-extension/src to ~/.local/share/gnome-shell/extensions/NextBusNL@ertai.nl
+- Extract NextBusNL_<VERSION>.zip to ~/.local/share/gnome-shell/extensions/NextBusNL@ertai.nl
 - start Tweak-Tool (if not found in gnome.
 Install it).
 - fill in your timing-point-code.
 - enable the NextBusNL extension